-- (a) Assignment to an ethics panel.
-A complaint received by the ethics review board from the ethics compliance officer shall be promptly assigned to an ethics panel consisting of five or more members of the board in the case of a level 1 or level 2 complaint, or three or more members of the board in the case of a level 3 complaint, who shall have the full power to investigate and dispose of the complaint.
-A complaint shall be categorized by level prior to its assignment to an ethics panel as one of the following: level 1 - complaints likely bearing the potential of criminal sanction, level 2 complaints not likely to bear potential criminal sanction and level 3 complaints subject to determination as a frivolous complaint.
-Each ethics panel shall be constituted according to procedures established by the board.
-Any member of an assigned ethics panel who recuses himself or herself shall be replaced by another member of the board according to established procedures if that is necessary to ensure that the panel has at least five members or three members, depending on the level of the complaint.
-The identity of the members of the ethics panel shall be revealed to the person charged in the complaint who, for good cause, may request the recusal of any member of the panel.
-Investigation.
-The ethics review board may direct the ethics compliance officer to investigate the allegations in the complaint or the board may choose to conduct its own investigation by holding hearings as provided in Section 2-42 - (b) Notice of charges.
-The ethics panelboard shall consider whether the facts of the case establish a violation of any provision in the ethics laws, regardless of which provisions, if any, were identified in the complaint as having been allegedly violated.
-However, before the ethics panelboard may find a violation of a particular rule, the respondent must be on notice that compliance with that rule is in issue and must have an opportunity to respond.
-Notice is conclusively established: by: (1) if the complaint alleged that the rule was violated; (2) if compliance with the rule is raised by the a member of the board or the ethics compliance officer as a disputed issue at a hearing before the ethics panelboard; or if the board or the ethics compliance officer provides the respondent with written notice of the alleged violation and a 14-day period within which to respond in writing to the charge.
+(a) Investigation.
+The ethics review board may direct the ethics compliance officer to investigate the allegations in the complaint or the board may choose to conduct its own investigation by holding hearings as provided in Section 2-42

+(b) Notice of charges.
+The board shall consider whether the facts of the case establish a violation of any provision in the ethics laws, regardless of which provisions, if any, were identified in the complaint as having been allegedly violated.
+However, before the board may find a violation of a particular rule, the respondent must be on notice that compliance with that rule is in issue and must have an opportunity to respond.
+Notice is conclusively established by: (1) if the complaint alleged that the rule was violated; (2) if compliance with the rule is raised by the a member or the ethics compliance officer as a disputed issue at a hearing before the board; or if the board or the ethics compliance officer provides the respondent with written notice of the alleged violation.

-- (c) Scheduling of a hearing.
-Regardless of whether the complainant or the respondent requests a hearing, the ethics panelboard has discretion to decide whether to hold a hearing. - (d) Ex parte communications.
-It is a violation of this code: - (1) For the complainant, the respondent, or any person acting on their behalf to engage or attempt to engage, directly or indirectly, in ex parte communication about the subject matter of a complaint with a member of the ethics panel, any other member of the ethics review board, or any known witness to the violation(s) alleged in the complaint; or - (2) For a member of an ethics panel or any other member of the ethics review board to: - a.
-Knowingly entertain an ex parte communication prohibited by subsection (1) of this rule; or - b.
-Communicate directly or indirectly with any person, other than a member of the ethics review board, its staff, except at a board proceeding or the ethics compliance officer, about any issue of fact or law relating to the complaint. - (e) Duty to cooperate.
+(c) Scheduling of a hearing.
+Regardless of whether the complainant or the respondent requests a hearing, the board has discretion to decide whether to hold a hearing.

+(d) Ex parte communications.
+It is a violation of this code:

+(1) For the complainant, the respondent, or any person acting on their behalf to engage or attempt to engage, directly or indirectly, in ex parte communication about the subject matter of a complaint with a member of the ethics review board or any witness to the violation(s) alleged in the complaint; or a.
+Knowingly entertain an ex parte communication prohibited by subsection (1) of this rule; or b.
+Communicate directly or indirectly with any person except at a board proceeding or the ethics compliance officer, about any issue of fact or law relating to the complaint.

+(2) For a member to:

+(e) Duty to cooperate.
 All city officials and employees shall cooperate with the ethics review board and shall supply requested testimony or evidence to assist it in carrying out its charge.
-Failure to abide by the obligations imposed by this subsection is a violation of this code of ethics. - (f) Extension of deadlines.
+Failure to abide by the obligations imposed by this subsection is a violation of this code of ethics.

+(f) Extension of deadlines.
 A complainant or respondent who fails to meet a deadline to submit a filing with the ethics review board may file a request for the board to accept late filing.
-The complainant or respondent must include within the request a statement of good cause in order for the board to grant the request.
-The assigned panel may grant a request to accept a late filing for good cause in its sole discretion. - (g) Timeliness of notices or submissions.
-When the ethics code requires a notice or other document to be submitted or otherwise given to a person or to the ethics review board, the requirement is met in a timely fashion if the document is sent to the person or the board by first-class mail or certified mail addressed with postage or handling charges prepaid and it bears a post office cancellation mark indicating a date within the time required to provide notice or to submit a document, unless another method of submission is expressly required. - (h) In the event a complaint has been categorized as a level 1 complaint, the ethics panel may seek the assistance of the League City Police Department for investigative purposes.(h) In the event a complaint alleges conduct that constitutes a criminal offense, the board may by majority vote abate the ethics complaint process and forward the matter to the appropriate law enforcement agency.
+The complainant or respondent must include within the request a statement of good cause in order for the board to grant the request in its sole discretion.

+(g) Timeliness of notices or submissions.
+When the ethics code requires a notice or other document to be submitted or otherwise given to a person or to the ethics review board, the requirement is met in a timely fashion if the document is sent to the person or the board by first-class mail or certified mail addressed with postage or handling charges prepaid and it bears a post office cancellation mark indicating a date within the time required to provide notice or to submit a document, unless another method of submission is expressly required.

+(h) In the event a complaint alleges conduct that constitutes a criminal offense, the board may by majority vote abate the ethics complaint process and forward the matter to the appropriate law enforcement agency.
 Such abatement shall end at the conclusion of the criminal justice process, at which time the board may resume its adjudication of the complaint.
 All deadlines imposed by this division shall be tolled during such abatement.

 Sec.
-2-4142. - Hearings.
+2-42. - Hearings.